 Rong Chen Bak Kut Teh: Hearty Chinese broths with pork, chicken and vegetables for around S$4.

 The centrepiece helping to create those vintage 1960s vibes is an old rickshaw which you can climb aboard for a cheesy photo-op.
-A slightly less gimmicky area that really completes the whole retro feel of Singapore Food Trail is a cute little antiques shop tucked away at the back.
-Genuine antiques such as old cameras, clothing, artwork, watches and records are all for sale here, and the prices range from S$30 to S$500 for the rarer, larger items.
+A slightly less gimmicky area that really completes the whole retro feel is a cute little antiques shop selling genuine antiques such as old cameras, artwork, and records with prices ranging from S$30 to S$500 for rarer items.

-The Singapore Food Trail is a must for anybody taking a trip on the popular Singapore Flyer, purely for its location (literally under it), as well as fun décor and authentic food.
-A visit here is also recommended if you’re in the general Esplanade/Promenade area and fancy a cheap fill whilst getting a few fun photos.
+Singapore Food Treats is a cool dining spot for anybody taking a trip on the popular Singapore Flyer, purely for its location (literally under it), as well as for the fun décor and the authentic flavours.
+A visit here is also recommended if you’re in the general Esplanade/Promenade area and fancy a cheap fill whilst getting a few fun holiday snaps.